splunk/splunk-operator/docs/_configuration/Examples.md

 ---
-title: Examples
+title: Example Deployments
 nav_order: 28
 #nav_exclude: true
 ---

-# Configuring Splunk Enterprise Deployments
+# Example Splunk Enterprise Deployments
 {: .no_toc }
 This document includes various examples for configuring Splunk Enterprise deployments with the Splunk Operator.
-For more information about the custom resources that you can use with the Splunk Operator, refer to the [Custom Resource Guide](/configuration/CustomResources).
+For more information about the custom resources that you can use with the Splunk Operator, refer to the [Custom Resource Reference](/configuration/CustomResources).

 #### Table of contents
 {: .no_toc }
 - TOC
 {:toc}

-## Creating a Clustered Deployment
+## Creating a Standalone Deployment

 The two basic building blocks of Splunk Enterprise infrastructure are search heads and indexers.
 A `Standalone` resource can be used to create a single instance that can perform either, or both of these roles.

 ```yaml
 apiVersion: enterprise.splunk.com/v4